City-of-Helsinki/youth-membership-ui/README.md

 Browser tests are configured to run with GitHub actions during each weekday with the `browser-test:ci` command.

+### `yarn browser-test:wsl2win`

+Run browser tests with Wsl which uses the Windows Chrome browser.

 ## Setting up development environment locally with docker

 ### Set tunnistamo hostname